abdellatif71/Pokerhandhistory-to-XML/README.md

 The **Poker Hand History to XML Converter** is a web-based tool that converts poker hand history logs into a structured XML format.
 This tool simplifies parsing and analyzing poker hand data for developers, analysts, and poker enthusiasts.

+## Features

+- **Hand History Input**: Paste poker hand history logs into the input field.
+- **Convert to XML**: Automatically parses the hand history and generates an XML representation.
+- **Copy Functionality**: Quickly copy the generated XML to your clipboard.
+- **Clear Input**: Reset the input and output fields with a single click.
+- **Responsive Design**: Works seamlessly on both desktop and mobile devices.

+## Usage

 1. Open the application in your browser.
 2. Paste the hand history log into the **"Enter Hand History"** text area.